priyankarauthan/Java-Interview-Questions/README.md

 ## The wait() and sleep() methods in Java are used to pause the execution of a thread, but they have different use cases and behaviours.

+## The wait() and sleep() methods in Java are used to pause the execution of a thread, but they have different use cases and behaviours.

 # 1. wait() Method
 a) Defined In: java.lang.Object

 b) Purpose: Causes the current thread to wait until another thread calls notify() or notifyAll() on the same object.

 c) Synchronization: Must be called within a synchronized block or method; otherwise, it throws IllegalMonitorStateException.

 d) Releases Lock: Yes, it releases the object's monitor lock while waiting.

 e) Wakes Up: When notify() or notifyAll() is called or when interrupted.

 Example:
 ```
 class WaitExample {